jriguera/ansible-ironic-standalone/README.md

 ```

 Because of the limitations of the virtual environment (running on VirtualBox),
 it does not define all the properties of a real server (IPMI) and the
 enroll process does not work properly.
+On a physical server you should see
+something like, after the rules defined in `roles/inspector/defaults/discovery_rules*`
+were applied:

 ```
 # ironic node-show 16510bce-3ebd-4588-bc84-640f0da5f1b2